Adjusted fall quarter schedule

 Employees granted campus access will be responsible to know and follow all public health protocols set by university, state, and county officials (including social distancing and mask requirements, hand-washing guidelines, etc.).
 They must also complete the daily screening process each day before accessing campus, and abide by the guidelines established as part of the WWU reopening plan.

-WWU employees who believe they will not be able to return to regular on-campus duties due to COVID-19 and the accompanying risks or challenges, must submit an Accommodation Request form.
+WWU employees who are told to report for on-campus work, but believe they will not be able to return to regular on-campus duties due to COVID-19 and the accompanying risks or challenges, must submit an Accommodation Request form.
 Work-from-home arrangements are not authorized outside of this process.
 Employees must apply for accommodation, and supervisors will be consulted by the WWU human resources department when making a determination.

 What should WWU employees do if they or a family member have been diagnosed with COVID-19 or have presumed or known exposure to the coronavirus?